elxecutor/fpl-squad/README.md

 - **Transfer Suggestions**: Analyzes your current squad and recommends transfers to maximize predicted points (accounting for transfer costs).
 - **Dynamic Formations**: Automatically selects the best formation (or user-specified) for the starting XI.
 - **Bench Output**: Clearly separates starting XI and bench in both console and JSON output.
-- **JSON Export**: Outputs full squad, starting XI, bench, captain, vice-captain, and formation to `optimal_squad.json` for frontend integration.
+- **JSON Export**: Outputs full squad, starting XI, bench, captain, vice-captain, and formation to `optimal_squad.json` and `updated_squad.json` for frontend integration.

 ## Installation
 Clone the repository and install dependencies: